-20 N. Wacker Drive, Suite 1301 Chicago, Illinois 60606 312.587.8390 Main Line 312.587.8391 Fax www.mwalliance.ora

-Figure 1: Cumulative lifetime electric savings from Ohio EE programs, 2009-2017
+20 N. Wacker Drive, Suite 1301 Chicago, Illinois 60606 312.587.8390 Main Line 312.587.8391 Fax www.mwalliance.org Figure 2: Cumulative lifetime electric savings from Ohio EE programs, 2009-2017

 Ohio's EERS not only returns cost-effective benefits to residents and businesses, it is also a huge economic driver.
 The clean energy industry employs 112,486 workers in Ohio as of 2018.
 Of that, 81,676 are involved in the energy efficiency sector.
 That means 72% of Ohio's clean energy jobs are in energy efficiency.
-These are good, local jobs and include contractors that make HVAC upgrades, window replacements, switching out lighting and advanced heating controls like smart thermostats, as a few examples.
-What's more, energy efficiency jobs saw a 2.5% growth from 2017.
+These are good, local jobs.
+One of MEEA's members, Recleim LLC, had the following to say about the substitute version of HB 6:

-Energy efficiency programs can have initial costs and investments, but these program costs often decline over time, as program administrators become more experienced, leading to improved efficiencies.
+"We at Recleim are very concerned that Ohio's HB 6 threatens the investment in facilities and jobs we have made in Ohio.
+We located our plant in Ohio, and Lima specifically, as a result of securing work on the appliance recycling and energy efficiency programs run by AEP and other utilities in the state.
+We have committed to an investment of \$15 million in specialty appliance "de-manufacturing" equipment from Europe and other machinery for proper handling of appliances at end of life.
+The plant workforce and related employment positions around the state will equal roughly 150 people when all is said and done." --Steve Bush, CEO, Recleim LLC Energy efficiency programs can have initial costs and investments, but these program costs decline over time, as program administrators become more experienced, leading to improved efficiencies.
 In Michigan, a 2018 report from the Public Service Commission showed that programs implemented that year were even more cost-effective than in previous years.
-That is why even during Ohio's two-year freeze of the EERS, utilities continued to run their energy efficiency programs because they knew in the long-run the benefits of continuing outweighed the costs of stopping and starting again.
-Ohio should maintain its forward progress.
+That is why even during Ohio's two-year freeze of the EERS, utilities continued to run their energy efficiency programs because they knew in the long-run the benefits of